Holding classes in a virtual or hybrid learning environment

 Synchronous classes in a virtual classroom

 The following video-conferencing tools can be used for holding synchronous in-person classes in virtual classrooms:

 - Zoom is the best option for seminars and lectures, as it allows up to 300 persons to attend.
 On request at IT Service desk, this number can be increased to 500 participants.
-Since the fall semester 2020, students are included in the full campus license for Zoom; they can now uns Zoom to schedule their own meetings e.g. for group work or other meetings related to their course of study.
+Students are also included in the full campus license for Zoom; they can use Zoom to schedule their own meetings e.g. for group work or other meetings related to their course of study.

 - Webex is a video-conferencing software suite for small groups with end-to-end encryption.

 Chapter 7.4 contains links to instructions on use and other information about this video-conferencing tool.

 The following options are available for conducting the synchronous phase in a hybrid classroom; i.e. combining in-person attendance in a physical classroom with a live webcast for those not present:

 - To facilitate the inclusion of students who cannot be present (hybrid classroom), the university is providing the faculties with technical resources and guides for use as much as possible (recording or streaming software and AV media kits with camera, room microphone and tripod).

 - Two options are available for recording and webcasting software: Panopto (large classes with minimal interactivity) and Zoom (for small classes with high interactivity) .
 Lecturers can use Panopto to present content to the class in the classroom via a projector and to simultaneously stream themselves and their presentation slides via a webcast.